ajaggoe/fp_project/ASSIGNMENT.md

 While you're not required to submit your project earlier and can still do everything in a last-day crunch, this is not something we can recommend.
 To help you approach the task gradually we chose the following stages to provide feedback on:
 * Week **3**.
 Define JSON and its typeclass instances for Eq, Show.
 * Week **4**.
-Define filters, start compiling programs.
+Define some filters, start compiling programs.
 * Week **5**.
-Define parsers and implemen other base project features.
+Define parsers.
+Start implementing the rest of the base project features.
-* Week **6**.
+* Week **6** and onwards.
 Implement features from the advanced project.

-# TODO rewrite the below instruction in weekly schedule
+### Suggested implementation order

 If you are unsure where to start or feeling a bit lost, you can approach the project in the following manner:

+1. Define a datatype for `JSON` and type class instances on week 3.
+2. Define a datatype for `Filters` in week 4.
+You can start small and implement only identity and field indexing initially.
+Write respective `compile` clauses.
+3. Implement pipe and comma operators.
+4. Implement arrays and array operations.
-1. Write a parser for numbers and strings.
+5. Write a parser for numbers and strings.
    Maybe skip floating point and escape characters for now -- you can always add them later.
-2. Extend the parsing to handle objects.
+6. Extend the parsing to handle objects.
-3. Implement object indexing for filters.
+7. Write a parser for filters.
-4. Implement pipe and comma operators.
-5. Implement arrays and array operations.
+   At this point you should have a program that can be ran from the command-line, yay!
-6. Add value construction and make sure that composed operations have the right semantics.
+8. Add value construction and make sure that composed operations have the right semantics.
-7. Proceed with the rest of the assignments.

-### Getting started
+9. Implement recursive descent operator.
+10. Catch up on everything you skipped above.
+Write some tests, squash some bugs!

+### Developing a project without parser.

+You probably noticed that if you follow the suggested implementation order you won't be able to test all the features you're working on from the shell until week 5.
+Our suggestion is to rely on REPL and QuickCheck instead.

+# TODO add repl instructions

+### Setting up your development.

 # TODO this contains info that should be covered by CI integration, currently blocked